DigitalState/Platform/README.md

     <img src="https://avatars3.githubusercontent.com/u/12055994?s=200&v=4">
 </a></p>

 The **Platform** repository provides a toolkit to help orchestrate instances of the DigitalState **Application**.
-It uses Docker containers with **Ansible** pre-configured to help the developer manage local and remote deployments; from sandbox to production.
+It uses a Docker container with **Ansible** pre-configured to help the developer manage local and remote deployments; from sandbox to production.

 This is the central repository and starting point for developers.

-As a quick start guide, consult the [dev environment](/platform/documentation/environments/dev/index.md) documentation.

 [![works badge](https://cdn.rawgit.com/nikku/works-on-my-machine/v0.2.0/badge.svg)](platform/documentation/status/branches/develop.md)
 [![Build Status](https://travis-ci.org/DigitalState/Platform.svg?branch=master)](https://travis-ci.org/DigitalState/Platform)